District Initiatives

 GLOBAL COMPETENCE

 As we move deeper into the 21st Century, we have left the information age and entered the innovation age.
-People
+People are connected in new ways and the new economies require new skills and knowledge.
+As a result of this shift, the District is exploring a new lens through which to view the world.
+We call this lens global competency.

 The Asia Society Global Competence Framework is one model we use to guide our work, and more information can be found on the Asia Society website.

 We launched a 3-year Global Scholars Program in 2017-2018, an interdisciplinary study of global issues and leadership for students in grades 10-12.
-This program was developed by our academic chairpersons, Ms. Jen Laden (social studies), Mr. Duane Smith (English), and Ms. Melissa Stahl (world languages.)
+This program was developed by our academic chairpersons, Dr. Jen Laden (social studies), Mr. Duane Smith (English), and Ms. Melissa Stahl (world languages.)

 Visit the Global Scholars Program webpage for more details and examples of the curriculum and student work.